Effective marketing automation is a key part of a successful omnichannel customer engagement strategy.

 Tip: download our omnichannel marketing automation guide for a detailed look at more examples and use cases.

-There’s no silver bullet for achieving personalized customer engagement at scale – as we explored in this post on omnichannel marketing automation vs multichannel.
+There’s no silver bullet for achieving personalized customer engagement at scale – as we explored in this post.

 Even with omnichannel marketing automation, marketers need to continually test, measure, and learn to optimize their strategies and continually improve the customer experiences they deliver.

 That said, an omnichannel customer engagement hub gives marketers the unified data and tools they need to continually refine their marketing programs and deliver relevant, timely, and personal messaging – moments that matter.